Types of Affordable Housing

 Micro Units, Co-Living, and Single-Resident Occupancy

 Micro units are small units, generally measuring under 400 square feet, that are included as part of a multi-unit building.
 Some micro units include their own private bathroom and a kitchenette whereas others are simply a private living space with shared kitchen and bathrooms.
 Other units exist somewhere along this spectrum.
 No matter the layout, these units are generally created in urban development areas, mixed-use zones, or along transit routes to create density and affordability for single residents or small families.
 Many cities in Washington have begun to allow this type of development.
-MRSC has created a downloadable chart with some examples of local regulations related to tiny apartments/ micro units.

-These units can also be referred to as: “micro-apartments,” “small efficiency dwelling units,” “microhousing,” “apodments,” “residential suites,” and “co-living apartments,” all with similar requirements and regulations.
+These units can also be referred to as: “micro-apartments,” “small efficiency dwelling units,” “micro housing,” “apodments,” “residential suites,” and “co-living apartments,” all with similar requirements and regulations.
 There is no agreed-upon definition or regulation standard statewide, and not all municipalities specify size limits, but these apartments tend to be between 120 and 400 square feet.

 In some municipalities, small apartments that do not have a private bathroom and/or kitchenette are regulated under congregate housing or single-room occupancy (SRO) regulations.
-This type of housing generally includes a private bedroom attached to a hallway with shared communal bathroom, kitchen, and living facilities While the line between micro units and single-resident occupancy (SROs) is thin, there are some differences:
+This type of housing generally includes a private bedroom attached to a hallway with shared communal bathroom, kitchen, and living facilities.
+While the line between micro units and single-resident occupancy is thin, there are some differences:

 - Micro units (i.e., micro-apartments, co-living, apodments, etc.) are attached to a multi-unit development and may or may not offer completely private living spaces, including a bathroom and/or kitchenette.

-Sample Micro Unit, Congregate, and SRO Regulations
+Examples of Micro Unit, Congregate, and SRO Regulations

 - Municipal Code Sec.
 23.84A.032 – Defines congregate residence as rooms or lodging for nine or more non-transient persons.